input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/operate/run-signer-node.md

 :::danger

-When the KES keys expire, the Mithril signer is unable to register with the Mithril protocol.
+When the KES keys expire, the Mithril signer cannot register with the Mithril protocol.

 :::

 After rotating the KES keys on your Cardano block producer, we recommend following this upgrade procedure for your Mithril signer node:

-1. Update the `KES_SECRET_KEY_PATH` entry of your environment file to reflect the location of the **new KES secret key file**.
+1. Update the `KES_SECRET_KEY_PATH` entry of your environment file to reflect the location of the **new KES secret key file**
-2. Update the `OPERATIONAL_CERTIFICATE_PATH` entry of your environment file to reflect the location of the **new operational certificate file**.
+2. Update the `OPERATIONAL_CERTIFICATE_PATH` entry of your environment file to reflect the location of the **new operational certificate file**
 3. Restart your Mithril signer service with the following command:

 ```bash